lamhq/tech-notes/pages/devops/aws/2-compute/3-serverless/2-aws-lambda/1-overview.md

 AWS Lambda is a serverless compute service that lets you run code without provisioning or managing the underlying servers.

-Using Lambda, you are responsible only for your code.
+You are responsible only for your code.

-Allow to run your code on demand with automated scaling.
+It allows to run your code on demand with automated scaling.

 Lambda functions run in their own secure and isolated runtime environments.
 You cannot log in to compute instances or customize the runtime's operating system.